 There seems to be one too many stories in the news about Ebola, some new type of flu and other fast-spreading germs, viruses and bacteria.
 That has left many people highly focused on staying germ-free.
 People are quick to clean their door handles, light switches, toilet seats and kitchen sinks.
 But those are not always the dirtiest things inside a home.

-Kimberly-Clark Corporation commissioned a study and found that 89 percent of kitchen dish towels carried coli-form bacteria, which is found in both animal and human digestive tracts.
-Twenty-five percent of the towels were found to have E. coli.
-Yikes!
+The Kimberly-Clark Corporation commissioned a study that found 89% of kitchen dish towels carried coli-form bacteria, which is found in both animal and human digestive tracts.
+That means 25% the towels had E. coli.
+That is enough to turn anyone’s stomach!

-Charles Gerba, professor at the Department of Soil, Water and Environmental Science, at the University of Arizona and author of the study, claims towels are more likely to be bacteria-ridden than any other item in your house.
-The reason: people wipe their hands on them and they are used to clean and dry counter tops that may have been exposed to raw meat products.
+The author of this study was Charles Gerba, a professor in the Department of Soil, Water and Environmental Science, at the University of Arizona.
+Gerba found that towels are more likely to become laden with bacteria than any other item in a home.
+The reason is rather simple.
+People wipe their hands on these towels, which are often used to clean counter-tops.
+Remember that raw meat often sits on many of those counter-tops.

-Wash or replace your towels every three or four days.
+- Replace or wash your towels every three or four days.

-Use paper towels to clean areas where food is prepared, and to wipe your hands
+- Always use paper towels to clean the areas where food is prepared, and also use paper towels to wipe your hands.

-Use vinegar and baking soda in place of fabric softener when washing your towels to strip away odors and to keep towels absorbent.
+- Use baking soda and vinegar in place of fabric softener when washing your towels.
+This will strip away odors and keep the towels absorbent.

-If you want to extend the time between washing these items, dip kitchen towels in a diluted bleach solution (two teaspoons of bleach per gallon of sink water), then, set out to dry.
+- If you don’t want to wash towels every few days, try dipping your kitchen towels in a diluted bleach solution (two teaspoons of bleach per gallon of sink water).
+Then, simply set them out to dry.

-Place a spray bottle of water and bleach solution under your sink.
-It is a handy way to sanitize your sink, counter top and dish rag.
-Especially if they have been exposed to food such as chicken, turkey or other raw meats.
+- Fill a spray bottle with water and bleach solution and keep it underneath your sink.
+This mixture will sanitize your sink, counter-top and dishrag.
+This helps after you have prepared chicken, turkey or other raw meats.